Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Numerical examples

 \subsection{Single-edge-notched tension test}

-In this subsection, we model the single-edge-notched tension test, which is a squared plate with initial notched crack as shown in Fig.\ref{fig:notchPlate}.
-The material parameters are set as $\lambda=121.1538$ kN/mm$^2$ and $\mu=80.7692$ kN/mm$^2$ for elastic constants, $G_c=2.7\times 10^{-3}$ kN/mm for critical energy release rate.
+In this subsection, we model the single-edge-notched tension test, which is a squared plate with initial notched crack as shown in Figure \ref{fig:notchPlate-4}.
+The material parameters are set as $\lambda=121.1538$ kN/mm$^2$ and $\mu=80.7692$ kN/mm$^2$ for elastic constants, $G_c=2.7\times 10^{-3}$ kN/mm for the critical energy release rate.
 These parameters are identical to that used in the small strain brittle fracture phase field in Ref \cite{miehe2010thermodynamically}.
 Two displacement conditions are tested: Case a) for tensile boundary condition and Case b) for shear boundary conditions.
-The plate is discretized into $100\times 100$ material points.
+The plate is discretized with three settings: $60 \times 60$, $120\times 120$ and $200\times 200$ material points.
 The displacement load is monotonic applied with velocity boundary condition defined by

 with $t_0=1.0 \times 10^{-5} s$ and $v_{max}=2$ m/s.